-Given the rollout of the Discussion Paper, we are approaching the 10-year review with the impression that the MECP may have already predetermined the desired outcome of the Endangered Species Act review process - specifically to achieve a relaxed Endangered Species Act with longer species listing times, longer time frames in which to develop recovery strategies and government response statements, and more regulatory by-passes and "work arounds" for industry.
-Moreover, the examples of questions provided in the Discussion Paper that were intended to help guide reviewers in developing comments, appear to be biased to representing industry-first perspectives and possibly the desired outcomes MECP of the Endangered Species Act review1.
-We fear that this review, and the potentially desired outcomes of MECP, will be to achieve a streamlined process that will largely benefit industry/economic priorities and have little to no positive gains for the protection of species at risk or their habitats.
+We approach the 10-year review with the impression that the MECP may have already predetermined the desired outcome of the Endangered Species Act review process; to achieve a relaxed Endangered Species Act with longer species listing times, longer time frames in which to develop recovery strategies and government response statements, and more regulatory by-passes and "work arounds" for industry.
+The examples of questions provided in the Discussion Paper used to help guide reviewers in developing comments, appear to be biased to representing industry-first perspectives and possibly MECPs desired outcomes of the Endangered Species Act review2.
+In general, we fear that this review, and MECPs potentially desired outcomes, will achieve a streamlined process that will largely benefit industry/economic priorities and have little to no positive gains for the protection of species at risk or their habitats.